brianwalczak/Screensheet/README.md

 <h1 align="center">Screensheet - The local remote desktop.</h1>
-<p align="center">A Node.js application that allows you to use your device from anywhere with remote desktop, powered by WebRTC and Electron.</p>
+<p align="center">A Node.js application that allows you to use your device from anywhere with remote desktop, powered by WebRTC, Socket.IO, and Electron.</p>

 > [!WARNING]
 > **This project is currently in its beta state as I gather user feedback.
 If you encounter any issues, please report them <a href='https://github.com/BrianWalczak/Screensheet/issues'>here</a> :)**